Residential Landscape Lighting

 A few practical questions homeowners usually ask before the project starts.

-Before fixtures are placed, we look at the routes people use, the grade changes, focal points, glare, and what should stay subtle after dark.
+Before fixtures are placed, we look at the routes people use around the home, the grade changes, focal points, glare, and what should stay subtle after dark.

 Yes.
-It is often planned with Walkways, Patio Installation, and Ponds & Water Features, especially when the yard needs to feel connected instead of built in separate pieces.
+It is often planned with Walkways, Patio Installation, and Ponds & Water Features, especially when the yard should feel connected instead of pieced together later.

 Send the address, a few photos of the space, what you want to change, your timing, and a rough budget range.
 That gives the first conversation a real starting point.